methetech/MouseWheelFixer/README.md

 ## Command-line Arguments

 *   `--no-watchdog`: Run the application without the watchdog process.
 This is useful for development and debugging, as it prevents the application from automatically restarting.

+---

+## Contributing

+We welcome contributions!
+Please see the `CONTRIBUTING.md` file for guidelines.